MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 Review the following requirements before you install and configure the premium Sales Insights feature:

-- You must purchase a **Dynamics 365 Sales Insights** license or start a trial to use the premium Sales Insights features.
+- You must purchase a Sales Insights or a Sales Premium license or start a trial to use the premium Sales Insights features.

 - You must be a Dynamics 365 Sales administrator.